techidaily/site-sound-optimizing/source/_posts/updated-in-2024-the-complete-strategy-for-embedding-music-into-imovie-footage.md

 ![free soundtracks](https://images.wondershare.com/filmora/article-images/2022/02/free-sound-tracks.jpg)

-There is one more free music resource platform that will give you multiple options to get some incredible soundtracks for free so that you would be able to understand quickly how do you add songs to iMovie.

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/L603QXgjb3I?si=sMYHfMGy2kNPSHPt" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/epKTCSREjhI?si=Ez_hObK1FZrmEE7f" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+There is one more free music resource platform that will give you multiple options to get some incredible soundtracks for free so that you would be able to understand quickly how do you add songs to iMovie.

 ### Conclusion